almond-sh/almond/README.md

     $ ipython console --kernel scala-2.11

-and start using the Jupyter Scala kernel straightawayt, or run IPython Notebook with
+and start using the Jupyter Scala kernel straightaway, or run IPython Notebook with

     $ ipython notebook